Inonotus dryadeus

-Inonotus dryadeus, (syn.
-Pseudoinonotus dryadaeus), commonly known as oak bracket, warted oak polypore, weeping polypore or weeping conk, is an inedible species of fungus belonging to the genus Inonotus, which consists of bracket fungi with fibrous flesh.
+Inonotus dryadeus (syn.
+Pseudoinonotus dryadeus), commonly known as oak bracket, warted oak polypore, weeping polypore or weeping conk, is an inedible species of fungus belonging to the genus Inonotus, which consists of bracket fungi with fibrous flesh.
 Most often found growing at the base of oak trees, it causes white rot and decay of the trunks.
 It secretes an amber liquid which weeps from tubes in its upper surface.